AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex4/README.md

   - The Flaw: A catastrophic supply chain exploit triggered via a malicious preinstall script hook.

   - CAP Impact: Silently steals and exfiltrates your CI/CD secrets, XSUAA client credentials, and local SSH keys the exact millisecond npm install runs—long before any actual application code gets executed.

+❌ **Outdated platform libraries:**
+@sap/cds ~7.9.5 is explicitly marked as deprecated and no longer supported by SAP — pinning to ~7.9.5 means every security patch, XSUAA compatibility fix, and hardening improvement shipped in the current ^9 release line will never be applied to this project. @cap-js/sqlite ~1.7.0 is pinned one full major version behind the current ^2 release line, and @sap/cds-dk ^9.1.1 silently pulls in js-yaml 4.0.0–4.1.0 as a transitive dependency carrying a prototype pollution vulnerability via merge() — a package never visible in package.json but present in package-lock.json and deployed to Cloud Foundry on every build.

 ## 💥 3.
 Exploitation